zencane/zencane.github.io/README.md

-# Welcome to my Github Page!
+# Welcome to my [Github](https://github.com/zencane) Page!
-I currently have a phasmo page that was forked from @SirJimmothy and a law themed blog that I'm working on to improve my fullstack abilities.
+I currently have a law themed blog I'm working on to improve my fullstack abilities, and also a forked informative guide about phasmo which I try to make commits to.

 ## The main blog is [here](https://zencane.github.io/blog/main.html)
 #### Recent Changes